Nenkai/ForzaTools/README.md

 Also contains a BXML (Binary XML) to XML converter.

 ## History
-Made solely by me around mid-2022, making it public as it's been mostly figured by other people publicly now.
-Keys have not been changed since.
+Made solely by me around mid-2022, making it public as it has mostly been figured by other people recently and publicly, aswell as for previous games.
+Keys for FH5 have not been changed since.

+This tool was initially private due to its nature of it affecting current supported games.

 ## License